 Courses

 The Graduate Group in Immunology brings together faculty and students from diverse disciplines.
-The diverse nature within the group mirrors the presence of Schools of Veterinary and Human Medicine and Colleges of Agriculture and Biological Sciences, providing a unique and rich research environment.
-Emphasis of study within the Graduate Group in Immunology includes aspects of Infection and Immunity, Inflammation and Nutrition and Immunity.
+The diverse nature within the group mirrors the presence of Schools of Veterinary and Human Medicine, and Colleges of Agriculture and Environmental Sciences, and Biological Sciences, providing a unique and rich research environment.
+Emphasis of study within the Graduate Group in Immunology includes aspects of Infection and Immunity, Inflammation, and Nutrition and Immunity.

 Students are required to take a number of immunology classes that comprise the core curriculum of the program.
 Those classes are designed to teach the student the current knowledge base in immunology and enhance their ability to critically evaluate current literature.
 Students are also required to take classes in outside areas of study.
 Those areas depend on their interest and their particular field of study.
-Classes in those outside areas might pertain, but are not limited to topics in microbiology, molecular biology, neurobiology and pathology.
-Those classes should be chosen after consultation with the mentor and the assigned graduate student advisor.
+Classes in those outside areas might pertain, but are not limited to topics in microbiology, molecular biology, neurobiology and pathology, nanotechnology, virology, cancer biology, nutrition, and toxicology.
+Those classes should be chosen after consultation with the major professor and the assigned graduate student academic advisor.
 More information on those classes may be found at relevant websites.

 Core Courses in Immunology